dwrrehman/programming_language/readme.md

 # Untitled Programming Language
 Created By Daniel Warren Riaz Rehman.

-This is a compiler for a general-purpose, expression-based, low-level systems programming language.
+This is a compiler for a general-purpose, low-level systems programming language.

+This compiler is written in C, and has no dependencies.

-### The language's priorities:
+### Language priorities:

  - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 500 lines.